Skip to main content

 They add that hip replacement technology continues to improve over time.
 So that means even if you do need another surgery later, the parts used will be better than ever before.
 There is the added benefit of faster recovery time and a better outcome if you have surgery earlier.

-What to expect at your orthopaedic appointment.
+What to expect at your orthopedic appointment.

-The first thing an orthopaedic surgeon will do when someone has symptoms of degenerative joint disease in the hip, such as pain, tenderness, or stiffness, is perform a hip assessment.
+The first thing an orthopedic surgeon will do when someone has symptoms of degenerative joint disease in the hip, such as pain, tenderness, or stiffness, is perform a hip assessment.
 Your physician will order an X-ray to determine the exact location and severity of degeneration.

 “That’s usually where I’ll determine how bad the situation is.
 During the assessment, I’ll examine the person to get an idea of range of motion and other things that we typically look for.
 And then we’ll develop a game plan from there in terms of next steps.”